Residents' FAQ

 Value of Vouchers Used

 There is no need for residents to download any mobile application.
 Simply claim your vouchers by going to go.gov.sg/cdcv.
 The voucher link will be sent to your verified mobile number.
-You can then use the voucher by presenting the QR code vouchers at participating hawkers and heartland merchants identified by the CDC Vouchers decal.
+You can then use the voucher by presenting the QR code vouchers at participating hawkers and heartland merchants, or participating supermarkets identified by the CDC Vouchers teal or yellow decal.

 -

-Any misplaced vouchers may be used by anyone who picked it up.
-You may request for a re-print at the CCs if the vouchers have been partially used or have not been used yet, but a new set of vouchers will not be issued to replace the existing set.
+Any misplaced vouchers may be used by anyone who picks it up.
+You may request for a re-print of your remaining vouchers at the CCs.
+However, a new set of CDC Vouchers will not be issued.
 Recipients are advised to exercise personal responsibility in safekeeping their vouchers as they are equivalent to cash.

 Please note that the vouchers are non-refundable and/or non-exchangeable.